 Every situation is unique, but there are always hidden causes of addiction that may not be seen by parents.
 If something is out of balance and children cannot cope with the absence of technology, it means there is a strong need that is unfulfilled and playing a video game might be the only way that satisfies that need.

-I understand how difficult can the situation be for parents who just want the best for their kids.
-But I also understand how it’s like to be a child who suffers from computer addiction, because I went through it myself.
+Today, there is a wealth of experts and material on how a parent should cope with digital addiction.
+I’m not a specialist or even a parent, but I know what it’s like to be a child who suffers from computer addiction because I went through (and ultimately overcame) it myself.
 That’s the perspective I want to share with you as well.

-In addition to the painful loss, I experienced a lot of bullying at school where I felt like a piece of shit.
-It was like a jungle where the strong preyed on the weak.
-Most classmates ignored me.
-Some of them were abusive and got a high from the bullying, especially if they shared this pleasure with others.
+In addition to the painful loss, I experienced a lot of bullying at school where I felt like a piece of garbage.
+It was a jungle where the strongest survived and preyed on the weak.
+Many classmates bullied me both verbally and physically, but most of them just ignored me.

-I couldn’t even look into one of my classmate’s eyes because he felt intimidated by the fact that someone like me was looking into his eyes.
+I couldn’t even look into one of my classmate’s eyes because he felt intimidated by the fact that someone like me was looking at him.
 He stared at me with hate, ordering me to look away even though we didn’t have any personal issues.
 He just wanted to avoid any signs of friendship with me.

-Countless times I was afraid of going to school.
-But I didn’t talk about these problems … even with my family.
-I didn’t want to be a snitch, and believed it would have only made the situation worse.
-I wished for respect and acceptance, that’s why I was afraid to lose it.
+I was often afraid of going to school, but I couldn’t even express it to my own family.
+I didn’t want to be a snitch.
+I was afraid it would have only made the situation worse because I was afraid of losing the respect of my classmates.

 The Only Place Where I Felt Safe

-When I got home, I finally had the chance to escape from my reality.
-I played computer games because it was a place I could feel FREE.
+When I got home, I was finally able to escape my reality.
+I played computer games because it made me FREE.
 I could BE MYSELF and feel EQUAL TO OTHERS.
 I even used to be a clan leader in many games because I had the confidence.
 Just like in the old days.

 In the virtual world I had the opportunity to be a completely different person.
 Be whoever I wanted actually.
 While I was nobody in my real life.
 There are many other reasons why video games are so attractive, but this was the root cause.